swansonk14/SyntheMol/docs/rl/README.md

 [antibiotics.md](antibiotics.md): Instructions for generating antibiotic candidates for _Staphyloccocus aureus_ using reinforcement learning (RL).
 Includes instructions for processing antibiotics data, training antibacterial activity prediction models, generating molecules with SyntheMol-RL, and selecting candidates.

+[ablations.md](ablations.md): Instructions for reproducing the ablation experiments in the paper to determine the importance of various components of SyntheMol-RL.